MK99MA/SoMoE-19/README.md

 An edited Version of Marco Boogers SourceMod plugin aimed at Counter-Strike:Source soccer servers.
 I merely edited and added stuff without any prior knowledge, so expect some heavily improvable code.

-### If you used a previous (edited) version of soccermod:
-  ● Remove "exec soccer_mod.cfg" and any soccer_mod_* command from your server.cfg
-  ● Remove the file "soccer_mod.cfg" from your cstrike/cfg folder
-  ● Remove / Move shortsprint.smx and duckjumpblocker.smx to the disabled folder
-  ● (OPTIONAL) Copy the contents of the old soccermod created files (addons/sourcemod/config and /data) to the new ones (created after the plugin loaded) in cfg/sm_soccermod
-  ● (OPTIONAL) Remove SoccerMod only admins from admins_simple.ini and add them to the new SoccerMod admin file.
-(SteamID and Name required)

 ## [>>DOWNLOAD<< Please still read all the information below](https://github.com/MK99MA/soccermod-2019edit/blob/master/README.md#installation)

 ## Credits: